I. Guiding values

-This may seem inappropriate — Why should journalists treat accused murderers, swinders and liars with fairness?
-But history is filled with examples of journalists following public sentiment and condemning individuals who later turned out to be innocent or, at least, misrepresented.
+This may seem inappropriate: Why should journalists treat accused murderers, swindlers and liars with fairness?
+Because history is filled with examples of journalists following public sentiment and condemning individuals who later turned out to be innocent or, at least, misrepresented.

 And, even in cases where an individual is guilty, criminal trials have been overturned based on jurors’ exposure to prejudicial media coverage — thus impacting our public systems of accountability while also extending the wait for justice.
 This is not how we want to go down in history.

 It does no one any good for journalists to rush to judgment or to lead the charge for condemnation.
 Even in the face of public pressure, we must adhere to our journalistic standards.

 Public officials and others who frequently interact with the media are entitled to be treated with respect, compassion and fairness just the same as anyone else.
 There are times, though, when media-savvy sources attempt to manipulate or stifle our coverage by accusing us of acting unethically when we are simply doing our job.
 We don’t let them get away with it.

 Knocking on someone’s door or calling someone on the telephone to seek comment is good, persistent journalism and not unethical — so long as it is done during appropriate hours of the day and limited to a reasonable number of tries.